Azure/arc_jumpstart_drops/script_automation/arc_k8s_secret_store_extension/_index.md

 > **Note:** This Jumpstart guide demonstrates how to set up and use the Secret Store extension.
 For enhanced security, it is recommended to enable encryption of the Kubernetes secret store using [KMS](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/) plugin.

-> ⚠️ **Disclaimer:** Secret Store Extension is currently in public preview.
-For further details and updates on availability, please refer to the [Secret Store extension Documentation](https://learn.microsoft.com/azure/azure-arc/kubernetes/secret-store-extension).

 ## Architecture
 ![Secret Store Extension Architecture.](./artifacts/media/sseArcExtensionArch.png)